What You Get

 What to Keep in Mind

 Blast radius works by examining the package source between two versions and matching it against your call sites.
 For most upgrades this is enough to act on directly.
-A handful of patterns are harder to detect from source inspection — knowing them helps you interpret the report:- Aliased imports — calls under a local alias (
+A handful of patterns are harder to detect from source inspection — knowing them helps you interpret the report:- Aliased imports — call-site discovery searches for the package name, so usages reached only through a renamed local binding can be undercounted.

-getattrin Python, reflection in Java/Go), generated exports, or other indirect access patterns are not visible to static call-site detection. - Behavior-only changes — a function with the same signature in both versions but different runtime semantics (e.g. a stricter input validator, a different default) will not be flagged as breaking from signature inspection alone.
+getattrin Python, reflection in Java, interface/reflect-based dispatch in Go), generated exports, or other indirect access patterns are not visible to static call-site detection. - Behavior-only changes — a function with the same signature in both versions but different runtime semantics (e.g. a stricter input validator, a different default) will not be flagged as breaking from signature inspection alone.

 - Re-exports through nested packages — call sites that hit a re-exported symbol may map to a different file in the new version than blast radius examined directly.